Article

 Why Founders Fail to Scale: The Myth of Founder Mode and the Power of Delegation

 In startup culture, there's a myth that refuses to die—a myth that the founder's obsessive control, micromanagement, and relentless involvement in every aspect of their business is what guarantees their success.
 Known as "Founder Mode," this mindset is seen as an essential ingredient in the early days, where the sheer hustle and hands-on approach of the founder make or break the company.
-But here's the twist: what made you successful in the beginning might be the very thing that causes your downfall when it's time to scale.
+But here's the twist:

 Through extensive research on 122 startup founders, we uncovered a fascinating—and provocative—truth: most founders are terrible at delegating and empowering their teams.
 This is more than just a bad habit.
 It's a fatal flaw, one that sabotages not only the founder's leadership but also the company’s ability to grow beyond its early-stage scrappiness.
 Writing my soon to be released book, “Founders Keeper” forced me to look at my own behavior as a typical founder.
 I didn’t intend it to be autobiographical but when I spend two years diving into the data on the personality and behavior of founders, it became clear that I fell into the same trap that the statistical analysis revealed.
 I was part of the problem.
 I had to face the facts.